zumbalogy/command_search/README.md

 SQL support hopefully coming soon.

 ## Dependencies
-Mongoid [link] is assumed if using command_search to search MongoDB.
+[Mongoid](https://github.com/mongodb/mongoid) is assumed if using command_search
+to search MongoDB.

-Chronic [link] is currently used to parse user submitted dates, such as `tuesday` or `1/1/11`.
+[Chronic](https://github.com/mojombo/chronic) is currently used to parse user submitted dates, such as `tuesday` or `1/1/11`.
 Chronic's handling of timezones and leap years and such is not perfect, but is only used if 'Date' is declared as a field type in the config.

 ## Install
 Command Line: